RocketKitties/RocketKitty/README.md

 ## License

-Distributed under the IndieSource License which allows unrestricted use of the software except by very large corporations.
+Distributed under the <a href="https://indiesource.org/">IndieSource License</a> which allows unrestricted use of the software except by very large corporations.
 See [LICENSE.md](LICENSE.md) for more information.

 ## Contact

-mailto:admin@sharedigm.com
+mailto:admin@rocketkitty.org